Professional Trailer PlansTool PlansPractical Insights & Design Guides Pro Trailer PlansTool PlansPractical Insights

 Description

-Every good gantry crane needs a reliable trolley.
-If you lift heavy items, this 3-Ton I-Beam Trolley is a strong DIY solution you can build from plans.
+A gantry crane needs a reliable trolley.
+If you lift heavy things, this 3-Ton I-Beam Trolley is a strong DIY solution you can build from the plans.

 3-Tons is a lot of weight, 6000 lbs to be exact.
-We already offer Gantry Crane Plans designed to lift that load, so why not build a trolley to match?
-If you have looked at trolleys online, you know some designs are sketchy.
-Not this one.
+We offer Gantry Crane Plans to lift that load, so why not a trolley to match?
+If you have looked for Trolleys online, then you know some designs are sketchy.
+Not this one – see how we designed it.
 We set out with these goals:

-1. We want an overhead beam trolley that will carry a true, full 3-Tons.
+1. An overhead I-Beam trolley to carry a true, full 3-Tons.

-2. An I-Beam Trolley you can build (and repair if needed) with mostly off-the-shelf parts.
+2. A Trolley you can build (and repair if needed) with mostly off-the-shelf parts.

 3. Wheels spread farther apart to distribute load better along the I-Beam flange.

-We talk more about these topics in the accordion tabs below.
+We talk more about these goals in the accordion tabs below.

 Yes, you can buy an inexpensive 3-Ton I-Beam trolley online.
 That is not the point.
-As an engineer I have loved some things and disliked other things about various trolleys, so I set out to build an I-Beam Trolley better than what I can buy.
+As an engineer I love some things and disliked other things about various trolleys, so I set out to build one better than what I can buy.

-In studying available trolleys, I was surprised how weak some of the designs appear.
+In studying available trolleys, I was surprised how weak some designs appear.
 Things you want to know, but wish you didn’t.
-So, we made something better.
+So, we made one better.
 This DIY gantry crane trolley is designed for builders who want a strong, reliable trolley rather than a disposable one.
 Plans are available to download right after payment.

 Standard I-Beam Shape